ossf/package-manager-best-practices/review/npm.md

            install-ci-test`](https://docs.npmjs.com/cli/v8/commands/npm-install-ci-test).

-    1. If you need to run a CLI package from the registry, ensure the package is a part of your package.json and package-lock.json before reaching the automated environment.
+    1. If you need to run a CLI package from the registry, ensure the package is a part of the dependencies defined in your project via the `package.json` file, prior to being installed at build-time in your CI or otherwise automated environment.

 1. If a project is a CLI application (`main` entry in the manifest file), developers may publish a shrinkwrap.json.